TKU-DCT/week-10-networking-protocols-interactive-dashboard-Chandumalhotra/README.md

 ---
 ## Execution log

-I executed `main.py` (to generate `log.db`) on 2025-11-19 to create sample entries for the dashboard.
-Verified that `log.db` exists in the repository root and that `app.py` can read from it.
+I executed `main.py` (to generate a sample DB) on 2025-11-19 to create sample entries for the dashboard.
+This repo includes `log.db7.db` and `log.db8.db` in the root — `app.py` can read them.
 To reproduce locally:

 ```powershell
 & ".venv/Scripts/python.exe" main.py